Steven Beard

 Bartolomeo Vassallo in 1942.

 Joseph Carmello Vassallo in 1942 at 1107 Mendell St., San Francisco, CA, USA.
+Research: George Aquilina is mentioned in Maltese: Malta War Relief in 1942.

 (?)
 Maltese American Social Club EXECUTIVE COMMITTEE: John Attard, President; Joseph Scicluna, Vice President; Peter Camilleri, Secretary; Joseph Borg, Treasurer; Joseph Calleja, Assistant Secretary; Dominick Abdilla, Ass't Treasurer